How to clean underlayment

 How often should I clean the underlayment?

-It's generally recommended to inspect and clean the underlayment at least once a year, or more frequently if you live in an area with a lot of tree debris or severe weather.
+It's generally recommended to inspect and clean the underlayment at least once a year, or more frequently if you live in an area with heavy debris or environmental conditions that can accelerate the buildup of materials.

 Connect with certified professionals in your area